Appearance

 Layer 1: Signal Validation

-Before any trade is placed, the parsed signal passes through 7 stages of safety checks.
+Before any trade is placed, the signal TTMT builds from the message passes through a sequence of safety checks.
 This catches typos, wrong-side stop losses, duplicate signals, implausible entry zones, and signals that would violate your account constraints.
+The first of these checks is the Signal Sanitizer, which screens for malformed prices before any other validator runs.

 A signal that fails validation is rejected with a logged reason -- it never reaches your broker.